-Extroverts are known for being social and associating quickly with any person in a conference room.
-On the other hand, introverts can be mistakenly judged to be disconnected from other people or just unable to make personal connections.
+Extroverts are known for being social and associating quickly with anyone in a conference room.
+On the other hand, introverts can be mistakenly judged to be disconnected from others or unable to make personal connections.

 This is not true.
 It is just not easy for them to establish any relationship.
 Instead, they focus on quality and productivity, thus rendering the process of making connections slow but meaningful.